 Phenomenology of Play: On this level, under each design interaction cluster, we continue by further clustering the participants’ phenomenologies of play.
 These clusters are based on the subordinate themes produced in IPA analysis.
 Participants with significantly overlapping themes will be clustered together, but due to the diversity of phenomenological themes, we do not expect clustering to occur on this foundational level as much as above.
+We follow transparent theme reporting, which allows us to carry out justified clustering with reference to participant-specific idiographic interpretations.

-In the results, we model our taxonomy with each taxa explained, visualized, and supporting analyses linked via a large table that summarizes all participants in taxonomic terms.
+In the results, we model our taxonomy with each taxa explained, visualized, and supporting analyses summarizing all participants in taxonomic terms.
 For in-depth details, idiographic phenomenological themes with design interaction and health reports are provided as attachments.
 Due to the large size of the final taxonomy, the results section focuses on carefully selected cases, which represent different cultures, genders, and types of gaming.
 The reporting will explicitly address how the selected case represents each taxonomic level (health, design interaction, and phenomenology of play).
-The taxonomy will also be shared separately online in a dynamic, modifiable form.
-This allows the taxonomy to be expanded and revised afterwards by other researchers: our discovered taxa can be removed or changed along with progressing cumulative science, and new levels or clusters can be added as responses to the evolving, culturally and otherwise diversifying gaming changes and habits.
+We acknowledge that our findings may not be fully transferable to cultural or regional contexts, which we do have data from.
+However, the taxonomy will also be shared separately online in a dynamic, modifiable form,which allows it to be expanded and revised afterwards by other researchers.
+Following our critical Bayesian epistemology, each discovered taxon will be established with a confidence level (0–1), and when evidence accumulates, confidence can decrease or increase.
+If the confidence of a taxon approaches zero, it can be removed or changed along with progressing cumulative science, and new levels or clusters can be added as responses to the evolving, culturally and otherwise diversifying gaming changes and habits.